dlccyes/pygame-snake/README.md

 ## Basic Rules
 ### Boundaries
-u die when snake touches the buondaries of the game screen
+u die when snake touches the boundaries of the game screen

 ### Obstacles
 u die when snake touches the obstacle (blue rectangle)